Metrology for Industry Foundation DegreeStudy level: Undergraduate

 2 years part-time

-In today's globally competitive marketplace, we believe that metrology plays a crucial part in the manufacturing process to ensure quality and efficiency.
 Getting it wrong can prove costly, as bad data can be disruptive to decision making and improvement planning.
 However, getting it right helps to manage risk and support quality management, continuous improvement and waste reduction activities that enhance productivity.